MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/inventory-how-count-adjust-reclassify.md

 > It can take several days before printed reports come back for final processing and posting.
 When you specify and post actual counted inventory, the system adjusts inventory to reflect the difference between the expected and the actual counted inventory.
 You must keep the originally calculated journal lines and not recalculate the expected inventory, because the expected inventory may change and lead to wrong inventory levels.
 If you need to issue multiple reports, such as for different locations or group of items, you must create and keep separate journal batches.

 ### <a name="to-enter-and-post-the-actual-counted-inventory-in-basic-warehouse-configurations"></a>To enter and post the actual counted inventory in basic warehouse configurations
 1. On each line on the **Phys.
-Stock Journal** page where the actual stock on hand, as determined by the physical count, differs from the calculated quantity, enter the actual stock on hand in the **Qty.
+Inventory Journal** page where the actual stock on hand, as determined by the physical count, differs from the calculated quantity, enter the actual stock on hand in the **Qty.
 (Phys.
 Stock)** field.

     The related fields are updated accordingly.

     > [!NOTE]
-    >   If the physical count reveals differences that are caused by items posted with incorrect location codes, do not enter the differences in the physical stock journal.
+    >   If the physical count reveals differences that are caused by items posted with incorrect location codes, do not enter the differences in the physical inventory journal.
 Instead, use the reclassification journal or a transfer order to redirect the items to the correct locations.
 For more information, see Item Reclass.
 Journal or Create Transfer Orders.

 2. To adjust the calculated quantities to the actual counted quantities, choose the **Post** action.